grahamc/system-configurations/README.md

 - > WARNING: The standalone executable is not recommended for machines that already have Nix installed since the host Nix store, `/nix`, will be shadowed by the Nix store in the executable.

 - > NOTE: To run the executable in a docker container the container needs to be run in privileged mode.
 For example: `docker run --privileged --rm -it --entrypoint bash nixos/nix`

+## Install Nix

+You can try the [Determinate Systems Installer](https://github.com/DeterminateSystems/nix-installer) (recommended) or the [official installer](https://nixos.org/download.html).
+The README for the Determinate Systems installer lists the differences between the two.